earthlab/tutorials/documentation/Getting_Started_with_JANUS.md

 5) Ensure that notifications are enabled for the Duo Mobile application

-5) Come into the ARC Building on East Campus to see Joel (6th floor, Room 679) with your CU Boulder photo ID card
+6) Either talk to Max, Tim, or Shelley or come into the ARCE Building on East Campus to see Joel (6th floor, Room 679) with your CU Boulder photo ID card

-6) Joel will then issue an email/text message/phone call to verify and finalize the two-step authentication setup process
+7) RC will then issue an email/text message/phone call to verify and finalize the two-step authentication setup process

 ### Logging into JANUS